itancio/sokoban/AGREEMENT.md

 ### Greg's agreement

-I, Greg, will be actively working on the project for at least 2 days a week, 4-5 hours a day.
-I agree to check in with Discord every other day at minimum.
+I, Greg, will be actively working on the project for days a week, 4-5 hours a day.
+I agree to check in with Discord and merge pull requests every other day at minimum (likely, I'll be available daily).

 I will listen to, ask for, and respect all viewpoints and opinions and do my best to take everyone's needs into consideration and make the project as educational and fun as possible.

 If conflict arises, I will take an active role in resolving it by being solution-oriented and avoiding any personal remarks or passive-aggressive or controlling behavior.